bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 5/Chapter_5_Part_4.md

 - Muroni proclaims that a great and terrible event has occurred.
   > "The pattern of the Prophecy forever unfolds in profound ways," Muroni says.
   > "This day, we have witnessed the culmination of one verse of the Prophecy, and the beginning of another."
-- The warforged can’t leave the chamber and is vulnerable to attacks on the cords connecting it to the forge.
+- The warforged can't leave the chamber and is vulnerable to attacks on the cords connecting it to the forge.
   - There are two types of cords connecting the pillars to the warforged: 50 metallic cords and 50 strange organic cords.
     - Each metallic cord has AC 17, 27 hit points, and a damage threshold of 10.
     - Each organic cord has AC 14, 22 hit points, and regenerates 5 hit points at the start of each of its turns if it has at least 1 hit point.